Anyone age 12 or older can get vaccinated in Idaho. Thank you to everyone who chooses to protect our communities by

-- Register and have a provider call you.
+- Register and a provider will call you.
 By answering a few questions, your information will be added to the COVID-19 vaccine list.
 The list will allow a vaccine provider to contact you and schedule an appointment for you.

 - You only need to sign up one time.
 Feel free to sign up other members of your family.

 - After you sign up, check your email or wait for a call from a vaccine provider.
 The system keeps you from having to call vaccine providers every day.
 All you have to do is sign-up, and then let us do the work for you.

 - Use the Vaccine Finder to find more information about vaccine locations, the vaccine brands available, and walk-in or scheduling details.